2

 My other “favorite” option was to jump into the boat and pull myself along the scratchy black rope strung over the river and attached to two coconut trees on opposite sides of the river.

-It was all fun and games until my last night.
+It’s all fun and games until my last night.
 All week I paddled, kayaked, boated, and enjoyed the adventure.
-But after a farewell evening of local mezcal (smoked agave tequila) with others travelers and locals, I barefooted back to the riverbank around midnight to cross the water and crash into bed in my casita.
-But everywhere I looked, there was no white kayak that I had pulled onshore earlier that day.
-Then I remembered: it was Sunday.
-My routine had been safe all week, but I bet the weekend warriors that explode the town for two days must’ve laid claim to my kayak and paddled it around, returning it where it belongs to the restaurant and leaving me stranded.
+But after a farewell evening of local mezcal (smoked agave tequila) with others travelers and locals, I barefoot it back to the riverbank around midnight to cross the water and crash into bed in my casita.
+But everywhere I look, there’s no white kayak that I had pulled onshore earlier that day.
+Then I remember: it’s Sunday.
+My routine had been safe all week, but I bet the weekend warriors that explode the town for two days must’ve found my kayak and paddled it around in drunken joy, and returned it where it belongs: the restaurant.
+Leaving me: stranded.

-I looked into the river: the crossing boat was lazing in the deepest part.
+I look into the dark river: the crossing boat is lazing in the deepest part.
 Where was the damn rope they said you use to tug it back to shore?!
 I knew where it was on the other side.
 But on this side…

-I looked and looked in the moonless night and finally gave up, sitting down on the sandy shore in a growing panic, my shorts instantly salty wet.
-Fish jumped and splashed in the darkness, not making me feel any more comfortable.
-I pulled out my cell phone and sighed: couldn’t refresh feed.
-The only way I communicated with my Airbnb host per the rules, was through Airbnb.
+I look and look across the sandy shore in the moonless night and finally gave up, sitting down in a growing panic, my shorts soaking up the salty damp.
+Fish jump and splash in the darkness, not making me feel any more comfortable.
+I pull out my cell phone and sigh: couldn’t refresh feed.
+The only way I’ve communicated with my Airbnb host so far, per the rules, is through Airbnb.
 No internet here.

 Should I sleep on the beach?

-I yelled across the river into the sounds of people partying at the riverfront restaurant near my casita.
+I yell across the river into the sounds of people partying at the riverfront restaurant near my casita.
 “Por favor!
 Ayudame!
 Permiso!
 Senores!”
 Nothing.
-The party continued: happy voices, brassy music, colorful lights flickering over the water, my words lost.
-At this point my best options were 1.) to swim across the entire river and leave my bag till morning, or 2.) swim into the deepest part of the river, jump into the boat, pull myself on the rope back to shore to get my bag, and then pull myself back across the whole river.
+The party continues: happy voices, brassy music, colorful lights flickering over the water, my words lost.
+At this point my best options are 1.) to swim across the entire river and leave my bag till morning, or 2.) swim into the deepest part of the river, jump into the boat, pull myself on the rope back to shore to get my bag, and then pull myself back across the whole river.

-It took half and hour.
+It takes half and hour.
 An hour?
 A year.
 A small lifetime, to summon the moxie I needed to wade into that black water, heart thumping.
-I prayed and sank into the sand.
+I pray and sink into the sand.
 Knees.
 Thighs.
-Then swimming.
+Then I’m swimming.
 Unable to breath.
 Sharks can pick up fear right?
 What about crocs?
 Flying across the black water in wide open prayer of panic.
 The boat.
 The boat!
 I fling myself into its fiberglass embrace to the sound of knees and elbows banging, panting, grinning, clothes sopping.
 They were just ghosts, thank God!
 The crocodiles were only ghosts, this time.

 Now that I’m alive, let’s talk food.
 There are only a few restaurants in Saladita, and make sure to order fish tacos or ceviche.
 The marine life here is dripping, abundant, fecund, unstoppable.
 Flying fish skim the surface constantly.
 I saw what looked like a big tuna jump clear out of the water (what was chasing IT?) and I found a barracuda and a party trail of lobster shells on the beach.
 To say the seafood is fresh here is like saying hell is a bit hot.
 Below is Sergios/Enramada with its sand floor and delicious ceviche.
 Boards for rent above.